angela1C/Programming-and-Scripting-Project/README.md

 Looking at a basic boxplot of the iris dataset:

 <img src="images/iris_boxplot.png" width="400" alt="iris-boxplot" />

+Interpreting the boxplot.
+The length of the box is the interquartile range and measures the variability in the data set.
+The interquartile range (IQR) is the middle 50% of the data and can show the spread or variation of the data.
+The whiskers show if the data is skewed on one direction or the other.
+The median is the line through the box. (horizontal line in the plot above)

 ### next looking at statistics and plots by species.